tanshinan/fmlgitcopy/README.txt

 Here goes all of the files and folders for the actuall VM implementation

+Im osrry but i suck at git

 Should we implement floating point arithmectis?
+No we shouldnt.